mattruma/MJR076/README.md

 ## Notes

 I did try getting this to work with .NET 5.0 but ran into an isse with `CreateBatchOptions` method of the `EventHubProducerClient` client.

-Kept throwing an exception.
+It kept throwing an `Exception`.